After taking a year off , The Best Kept Village (BKV) Competition is back.

 The Competition exemplifies the community spirit in all the villages.
 It demonstrates and emphasises just how much voluntary work is undertaken to keep Cheshire a beautiful and attractive County.
 The competition encourages villages to improve every aspect of village life which is under threat in so many different ways.

 This competition would not be possible without the generous sponsorship of Essar Oil UK and the dedication of volunteer judges who come from all over the County and spend considerable time visiting the towns,villages and parishes who enter the competition.

-There is still time to enter this year, as we are accepting entries up to 6th April 2018, if you need further information please contact one of the following members of staff.
+Entry into the competition closes on 6th April 2018, if you need further information please contact one of the following members of staff.

 THE AWARDS EVENING WILL BE HELD ON THURSDAY 1st NOVEMBER 2018